 Noise by Part of Daytona Beach Shores

 Average noise levels for Daytona Beach Shores residents, grouped by direction from the center of Daytona Beach Shores.
-Northern Daytona Beach Shores carries the highest population-weighted average; Western Daytona Beach Shores carries the lowest.
-Just 0% of residents in Western Daytona Beach Shores live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Daytona Beach Shores.
+The highest population-weighted average is in northern Daytona Beach Shores; the lowest is in southeastern Daytona Beach Shores, where just 10% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Daytona Beach Shores

-Northern Daytona Beach Shores sounds about 120% louder than Western Daytona Beach Shores to the human ear, a 11.4 dBA gap.
+To the human ear, noise in northern Daytona Beach Shores sounds about 29% louder than in southeastern Daytona Beach Shores, a 3.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from S Atlantic Ave do you need to be?